pseudo-savant/benadrill/README.md

 # To do
 - revise script
 - add php backend to weednation(no repo as of yet)
-- godot
+- physics engine
-- take a gander at maplestation PR(procastinating)
+- write drivers
-- ???
+- move server to home server
 # FAQ
 - Q: Why is there smoke coming out of your oven seymour?
 - A: That isn't smoke, its steam.
 Steam from the steamed clams we're having!
 Mmmmmm!
 Steamed clams!